2015 in Philippine television: Stopped airing

+Video streaming services

 Networks

 The following is a list of Free-to-Air and Local Cable Networks making noteworthy launches and closures during 2015.

 Launches

 Rebranded

 The following is a list of television stations or cable channels that have made or will make noteworthy network rebrands in 2015.

 Closures

 Stopped broadcasting

 The following is a list of stations and channels or networks that have stopped broadcasting or (temporarily) off the air in 2015.